-You can get the classic coffee selection here, espressos, cold brews, pour overs, etc. They have superb quality beans from roasters like Counter Culture, Herkimer and Queen City Collective.
-Apart from coffee, you can try the fresh juices here, along with kombucha in rotating flavors, chai, and different kinds of tea.
-Their food menu is also great, with hand crafted dishes that will keep you well-fed and happy.
-Everything is made in house from the top ingredients.
+Apart from coffee, you can also try fresh juices, one of Crema Coffee House’s rotating kombucha flavors, chai, or other different kinds of tea.
+Their food menu is also great, with hand-crafted dishes that will keep you well-fed and happy.
+Everything is made in-house from fresh, high-quality ingredients.

-The coffeehouse is open daily from 7am to 5pm, except for July 4th, Thanksgiving, and Christmas In addition to “The OG” coffeeshop, they have a smaller bodega in the Denver Central Market, also on Larimer.
+Open daily from 7 am to 5 pm, excluding holidays, in addition to “The OG” coffee shop, they have a smaller bodega in the Denver Central Market.

 Steam Espresso Bar

-Established by twin brothers in 2013, Steam Espresso Bar has a unique take on coffee that only true coffee enthusiasts will be able to fathom.
-You can get premium quality coffee here, as they only source it from micro-roasters.
-Their speciality is that they use sustainable and environment friendly brewing techniques to make their cup of coffee.
+Established by twin brothers in 2013 and open daily from 7 am to 3 pm, Steam Espresso Bar has a unique take on coffee that only true coffee enthusiasts will be able to fathom.
+Using premium-quality beans sourced from micro-roasters, their specialty is using sustainable and environment-friendly brewing techniques to make the perfect cup of coffee.

-This sleek Wash Park café serves beverages that bring out the authentic flavors of coffee, without the use of flavored syrups, paper filters, or the works.
-So, if you’re looking for fancy, flavored coffee, don’t bother going here.
-It’s got a chill, industrial vibe with garage doors and exposed brick.
+This sleek Wash Park café serves beverages that bring out the authentic flavors of coffee, without the use of flavored syrups or paper filters.
+So if you’re looking for fancy, flavored coffee, don’t bother going here.
+With an industrial vibe, this shop is for true coffee lovers.